Skip to main content

 The primary producers will be responsible for uploading session resources (deck, documents, etc.) based on the breakout session timelines.
 These resources will be shared with conference attendees and NETA membership following the conference.
 If your proposal is selected, you will be provided with instructions on uploading your presentation materials.

-Monday, May 22 - Breakout session RFP form open
+Tuesday, May 12 - Breakout session RFP form open.

 Questions?
 Contact Maria Rodillo